Questionnaire for High Scorers - Statistical report

 Although you are asked to provide your name, the information will be processed anonymously, and not revealed to anyone in any way in connection with your name.

-Do not submit this questionnaire anymore, it has been replaced by another one.
+Do not submit this questionnaire, it has long been phased out.